 Fishtail with green swirl plastic handles and no bolsters.
 Knife has the small flat button, clip and brass liners.
 Mint condition value: $265

 Fishtail with blue swirl plastic handles and no bolsters.
 Knife ahs small flat button, unusual flat clip blade (similar to Edgemaster) and brass liners.
 It is very late production and harder to find.
 Mint condition, value $275.00

 Bowtie with black imitation stag plastic handles and time bolsters with finder guard.
 Large button, sabre ground blade and brass liners.
 Mint condition value $240.00

 Fishtail with black imitation stag plastic handles and tin bolsters.
 Large button, sabre ground blade and brass liners.
 Mint condition value $240.00

 Shur-Snap oxygen tank key and one hand operation Switchblade Knife

-Why purchase the Colonial Knifebrand?
-The primary purpose of a knife is to cut, crappy steel or exotic, makes no difference if not properly hardened.
+Why purchase the Colonial Knife brand?
+The Collectible rating for a Colonial Knife brand is very good along with being a knife that is made for being used everyday, the primary purpose of a knife is to cut, crappy steel or exotic, makes no difference if not properly hardened.
 At Colonial Knife, we are methodical about blade hardness, our grandfathers understood the importance of hardening steel and how to achieve the proper Rockwell hardness, the measuring of the blade strength through hardening of the steel.
 Our standards require Colonial Knife to achieve 58-60 C hardness, over 60 C and the cutting edge is prone to chipping, under 58 C, and the blade won't hold it's edge.
 A proper blade Rockwell Hardness ensures the customer is receiving the very best in their knife.